neurotech-berkeley/neurotech-course/lab8/README.md

-# Lab 8: Detecting and controlling hand movements
+# Lab 8: Detecting and controlling muscle movements

 ### Introduction
 In this lab, we will try recording EMG signals from various muscles, and then try to stimulate these muscles with a TENS device.